dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

-The main benefits of pair programming is having the code reviewed as soon as it is created.
-The navigator, while reviewing the code, could coming with new ideas or see potential future problems, all of which could be resolved faster.
+The main benefit of pair programming is having the code reviewed as soon as it is created.
+The navigator, while reviewing the code, could come with new ideas or see potential future problems, all of which could be resolved faster.
 Furthermore, pair programming enables a natural transfer of skills, like sharing techniques or workflows for example.